LiteLDev/LeviLamina/docs/main/contents/developer_guides/publish_your_first_pack.md

 ### Trying to Pack and Install the Pack

-Run `lip tooth pack pack.tth`, which will generate a packaged pack file `pack.tth` in the current directory.
-You can move this pack to a suitable location and try to install it using `lip install pack.tth`.
+Run `lip pack pack.zip`, which will generate a packaged pack file `pack.zip` in the current directory.
+You can move this pack to a suitable location and try to install it using `lip install pack.zip`.

 ### Publishing the Pack